 Adaptive learning is a teaching method that allows students to focus on materials they are struggling with at their own pace.
 Students can take as long as they need to relearn concepts and approach them in different ways.
 Once a basic concept is mastered, the student can move on to additional ideas or lessons.

 Adaptive learning is a powerful tool in the modern classroom.
-Learn more about what it means to provide adaptive learning to students and why this teaching method is so important in 2022 and beyond.
+Learn more about what it means to provide adaptive learning to students and why this teaching method is so important.

 What is Adaptive Learning?